 full of youthful intemperance… as if they, being madly in love with mortal women, had connected themselves with them, while we know gods to be free from all participation in and from all influence of passion, and completely happy.

 Here we witness Philo’s encratite leanings, in that the gods are “free from all participation in and from all influence of passion, and completely happy.”
 So, being free from passion = being divine = “watching.”
-When the angelic Watchers “fell” they stopped being “watchful/awake,” engaged in sexual intercourse with women, and spawned the odious giants (nephilim) who then terrorized the world:
+When the angelic Watchers “fell” they stopped being “watchful/awake,” they engaged in sexual intercourse with women, and they spawned the odious giants (nephilim) who then terrorized the world:

 These (giants) consumed the produce of all the people until the people detested feeding them.
 So the giants turned against (the people) in order to eat them.
 Then they began to sin against the birds, wild beasts, reptiles, and fish [the vegetarian ideal].
 Then their flesh was devoured the one by the other, and they drank blood.
 And then the earth brought forth an accusation against the oppressors.
 (1 Enoch 7)